Application and admission: Research Master in Psychology: Individual Differences and Assessment - international procedure

 - Resume/Curriculum Vitae

-This must include your personal information and details of any jobs (part time, research assistant etc.) which you have done.
+This must include your personal information and details of any jobs (part-time, research assistant, etc.) which you have done.
 Please include membership of any professional bodies and details of any articles you have published.
-We do not require a standard format for your CV.
+We do not require a standard format.

 - Motivation Letter

-- Why you want to follow this program of study e.g. what specifically appeals to you about the content of this program.
+- why you want to take this program of study, e.g., what specifically appeals to you about the content of this program.

 - Transcript of Records

-This is a list from your University of the courses you have taken in your Bachelor's and Master's degree, with the grades you have achieved.
-This must be an official list from your University, not your results downloaded from the University’s student website.
+This is a list from your University of the courses you have taken in your Bachelor's (and Master's) degree, with the grades you have achieved.
+This must be an official list from your University, not your results downloaded from the University’s student system.
 If you have not yet completed all courses at the time of application, please provide the Transcript plus a list of the courses you still need to complete before graduation.

-* Official translations of the Transcript of Records, Letters of Recommendation and diploma(s)
+- Official translations of the Transcript of Records and diploma(s)